Structure Your New Life as a Working Dad in a Way That Advances Yourself as a Parent and a Professional.

-Q: Does it matter how long my paternity leave is/was (or even if I took one)?
+Does it matter how long my paternity leave is/was (or even if I took one)?

 No. The lessons in this course will be helpful, whether you took off 2 days, 2 weeks, 2 months, or a year.

-Q: This isn’t my first child.
+This isn’t my first child.
 Will I still get anything out of this course?

 Absolutely.
 Every return is different, and perhaps there are things that could go better for you the second time around.
-After my first leave, my return was relatively smooth; however, after a promotion with additional responsibility, my second leave left me far more stressed and anxious.
-Combining that with a walking, talking toddler, and it felt like I was drowning.
+After Jeremy’s first leave, his return was relatively smooth; however, after a promotion with additional responsibility, his second leave left him far more stressed and anxious.
+“Combining that with a walking, talking toddler, and it felt like I was drowning.”

-My successes and failures during both paternity leaves, spread across a total of 6 months, inspired me to create this course.
-If this isn’t your first paternity leave, I also invite you to join the community as a voice of experience – you will have great tips to add to those in the lessons.
+“My successes and failures during both paternity leaves, inspired me to create this course.
+If this isn’t your first baby, I also invite you to join the community as a voice of experience – you will have great tips to add to those in the lessons.”

-Q: How much time should I plan to spend per day on the course?
+How much time should I plan to spend per day on the course?

 Once the course starts, our recommendation is that you spend about 15-30 minutes a day reviewing the course material and answering the prompts.
 You can easily spend more time reading your fellow dads responses and responding to their comments, but about 20 minutes will ground you in the material.
 That said, this course is for you – to do at your own pace, and work as you are able.
 The more you put into the course, the more you get out.

-Q: Is there a particular time of day I need to log in to the course?
+Is there a particular time of day I need to log in to the course?
 And can I participate from a mobile device?

-Q: Who is the author of the course content?
+Who is the author of the course content?

 Jeremy Smith, father of two, and creator of Paternity Leave Pioneer, penned the majority of the course and serves as moderator throughout.
-He has successfully taken two extended paternity leaves during his time at work in the financial services industry, where he continues today.
+He has successfully taken two paternity leaves during his time at work in the financial services industry, where he continues today.
 His course design is modeled after the maternity leave course Lori Mihalich-Levin created, which has helped hundreds of moms since 2015.
 You will also have the great opportunity throughout the course to hear from some fantastic guest teachers, who bring decades of expertise.